 If you keep most of your music in OneDrive or on your Windows computer and don’t do too much except play it, then Groove Music is worth trying out.

-VLC is better known as a universal video player that can handle your video content no matter where you get it from.
-The free player has compatibility with several types of audio files, including FLAC, ALAC, WMA, and all common formats, plus a number of uncommon ones, which makes it a great option to play your saved music.
+VLC is well-known as a universal video player that can handle your video content no matter where you get it from.
+The free player has compatibility with several different types of audio files, including FLAC, ALAC, WMA, and all common formats, plus a number of uncommon ones, which makes it a convenient option to play your saved music.

-While VLC can handle anything, it’s not really designed to automatically organize and display your audio files.
-This option works best if you already have a well-curated music library and just need a dependable player to handle it.
+While VLC can handle anything, it isn’t typically there to automatically organize and display your audio files.
+VLC is definitely a great option for those who already have a well-curated music library and just need a dependable player to handle it.
 In many cases, people already have VLC downloaded and can start using it for music.